Form 101 - Instructions

 APPENDIX C - EXTERNAL REVIEWER (REFEREE) SUGGESTIONS

-Suggest the names of five people competent to assess the technical aspects of the proposal.
-This list should include experts from the academic community, the government sector and, for industrially-relevant research, at least one expert from the industrial sector.
+Suggest the names of five independent experts competent to assess the technical aspects of the proposal.
+This list should include experts from the academic community, the government sector and at least one expert from the industrial sector.
 As appropriate, also include people competent to assess the research aspects outside the natural sciences and engineering.

 Give the name, complete mailing address, telephone and facsimile numbers, e-mail address and the area(s) of expertise of potential external reviewers (referees).